 Train the dog to toilet in one place:

 In an ideal world your dog would empty its bladder and bowels somewhere that isn’t on the lawn.
 To achieve this, you could fence off an area of the garden and only let the dog onto the lawn when you are confident that he or she is empty.
-Alternatively, speak to Gary at K9 Connection NI who can help you to train your dog to pee in one place.
+Alternatively, speak to Vivienne at The Doggy Den NI who can help you to train your dog to pee in one place.

 Letting the dog out more often